Richard Thompson (musician): 1970s: Richard and Linda Thompson

 By the 1970s, Thompson had begun a relationship with the singer Linda Peters, who had sung on Henry the Human Fly.
-In October 1972 the couple were married, and Thompson, with Linda now effectively his front woman, regrouped for his next album and the next phase of his career.
+In October 1972 the couple were married at Hampstead Town Hall and honeymooned in Corsica.
+Thompson, with Linda now effectively his front woman, regrouped for his next album and the next phase of his career.

 The first Richard and Linda Thompson album, I Want to See the Bright Lights Tonight, was recorded in May 1973 in short time and on a small budget.
 Largely because of the petrol shortage in Britain and its impact on the availability of vinyl for records, Bright Lights was held back by Island Records for nearly a year before being released in April 1974.
 The album was well received by critics, though sales were less than stellar.

 Thompson's lyrics expressed a rather dismal world view, and it has been suggested that the bleak subject matter of his songs helped to keep his recordings off the hit parade.
 A more likely explanation was given by ex-Island A&R man Richard Williams in the 2003 BBC TV documentary Solitary Life: Thompson was just not interested in fame and its trappings.

 The Thompsons recorded two more albums—Hokey Pokey and Pour Down Like Silver, both released in 1975—before Richard Thompson decided to leave the music business.
 The couple moved to a Sufi community in East Anglia.

 It was not apparent from their records at first, but the Thompsons had embraced an esoteric Sufi strand of Islam in early 1974.
 I Want to See the Bright Lights Tonight was recorded before this conversion, but released some time afterwards.
 The songs for the second Richard and Linda album, Hokey Pokey, were similarly written some time ahead of the album's recording and eventual release.
 It was Pour Down Like Silver, with its cover photo of a turbaned Richard Thompson, that tipped the public off to the Thompsons' growing preoccupation with their faith.